 Mirrorless cameras are excellent for travel.
-They are able to take superb picture and video footage while being compact and ling.
+They are able to take superb picture and video footage while being compact and light.
 To help sort through the overwhelming options out there, we have reviewed the best mirrorless cameras for travel on the market right now, from the most affordable to the luxury shooter.

 Just a few years ago, taking high-resolution photos while traveling meant lugging around lots of heavy gear, but that’s no longer the case.
 Mirrorless cameras offer the resolution and flexibility of a DSLR in a size that’s much easier to tote around an airport or take on a ten mile hike.